In our continuing introduction to maintenance series, we’re turning our attention to predictive maintenance.

 Our friend and partner Dr. Klaus Blache of the University of Tennessee’s Reliability & Maintainability Center explains predictive maintenance this way:

 The key thing here is to note that PDM or predictive maintenance only indicates the likelihood of failure.
 It kind of puts you in a window of time that you can go do something about it…it’s the likelihood, it’s not an exact time, like the failure and then taking appropriate action to avoid failure.

 In preventive maintenance, the conditions of equipment can be measured using condition-monitoring technologies, statistical process control equipment, performance indicators, or through the use of human senses.
 Technologies used may include ultrasound, vibrational analysis, infrared technology, motor circuit analysis, and oil analysis.

 For more on this, you might enjoy this comparison of predictive maintenance and conditions-based maintenance.

-Download our free PDCA Cycle infographic before you go!
+Download our free Guide to Online Maintenance Training before you go!

 Download this free guide to discover everything you need to know to select and use online maintenance training, including courses, learning management systems, and providers.